Presidio Park Historical Spots

 The White Deer, Lucy: Some say that Lucy’s spirit continues to roam the grassy area of Presidio Park.
 Some see her white tail disappear into the bushes, or they find their garden flowers eaten.
 Motorists sometimes are startled by a fleeting image – that similar of a deer.
 Joggers will regularly glimpse the sight of a white deer scampering away into the bushes.

 If you want to see Lucy, go for a jog in the early hours or take a stroll in the twilight hours.
 That is the time when Lucy can be found, in life and in death.
-Link HERE

-The Serra museum exterior is reported to be haunted as well.
+The Serra museum: The exterior is reported to be haunted as well.
 Cloaked hooded shadows are claimed to walk the perimeter of the museum.
 A young child spirit has also been supposedly spotted atop the museum tower.
-B. Weston relates, one of the more interesting claims involves a possible dark entity theat resides in the Back trails behind the museum.
+B. Weston relates, one of the more interesting claims involves a possible dark entity threat resides in the Back trails behind the museum.
 Urban legend claims a girl was raped and stabbed to death by her boyfriend on a lone park bench.
 Several paranormal investigators have had episodes of near possession.
 During one suspected episode a necklace was witnessed to levitate around one investigators neck before being yanked off.
 Mrs. Weston is clear she believes the tale is nothing more than urban legend.
-Link HERE

-Personal Experience: There are a lot of grounds and terrain to cover around here so bring your hiking shoes!
+Personal Experience: There are a lot of grounds to cover around here so bring your hiking shoes!
 Explore the mission, canyon, hiking trails, ruins, statues and more!
 This is a very interesting area with a lot of San Diego history.
 Soak it up!

 The memorial for Lucy, the white deer, sits atop one of the hillsides:

 The aloe & jade maze is fun to explore: